Home Overview Spelling Grammar Usage Translate

 Reflexive-pronouns are used when the subject and verb-object refer to the same person.

-Reflexive-pronouns are formed by: Possessive Adnoun + self (plus “s” when plural).
+Reflexive-pronouns are formed by: Possessive adnoun + self (plus “s” when plural).

 Ex: She consider herself smart.
 I often encourage myself.
 They can entertain theyselfs.